 There are of the order of 10**4 data collections and services in the VO.
 Clearly, it is important to have some sort of inventory.
 In the VO, this is called the registry.
 There are many interfaces to searching in that registry out there.
-A recommended approach for browsing the registry is the Web Interface to the Relational, or short WIRR.
+A recommended approach for browsing the registry is the Web Interface to the Relational Registry, or short WIRR.
 This user interface lets you combine a number of search criteria like the waveband, the (astronomical) subject or the service type (e.g. cone search, image service, etc.) in an additive way.

 Other interfaces include the US-VAO's Directory (google-like search for resources) and DataScope (locate resources by celestial position), as well as the Euro-VO registry that allows advanced queries using SQL.

 While quite a bit of the VO can be used with a plain web browser, in the end tools on your desktop are more powerful or just more convient (and some of them run in your browser).
-Here are some of the more common VO tools -- all of them freely downloadable, many of them available in source form.
+Here are some of the most common VO tools -- all of them freely downloadable, many of them available in source form.